mlflow/mlflow/docs/source/search-runs.rst

 6 - Searching over a Set
 ~~~~~~~~~~~~~~~~~~~~~~~~

 You can search for runs by filtering on a set of acceptable values via the ``IN`` keyword.
-Note that
+As noted
-this is only supported for the following fields:
+above, this is only supported for the following fields:

 * ``datasets.{any_attribute}``
 * ``attributes.run_id``